devkhan1/DemoX-Reimagined/README.md

 ## 📘 Theme Inspiration

-This project was originally themed around **RAHMX**, a fictional sacred AI brand focused on memory, ethics, and spiritual intelligence.
+This project was originally themed around **RAHMX**, a sacred AI brand focused on memory, ethics, and spiritual intelligence.
 To explore a real-world site built on similar values, visit:

 🔗 [www.rahmx.co.uk](https://www.rahmx.co.uk)